A few weeks ago, I got an email from a woman asking for help organizing her church's music library.

-When it comes to music, there really is no expiration date.
+When it comes to music, there isn't really an expiration date.

-If you have no intention of using old music again and you're running out of space in your music library, see if another local church could use it.
-Also, it wouldn’t hurt to post it on ChoralNet to see if someone wants it.
-(It’s free to post on ChoralNet - you just need to create an account.)
+All that being said, if you have no intention of using old music again and you're running out of space in your music library, see if another local church could use it, list it online for others to see, or recycle it.

 How do I keep it organized?